malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 considered crystal-like from those considered liquid-like.
 The choice of this value can determine how well this classification performs.
-However, in a survey of publications classifying local structures using a one dimensional order parameter, [@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984] none mention the value chosen or the method used to determine the optimal choice.
+However, in a survey of publications classifying local structures using a one dimensional order parameter to identify crystal structures, [@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984] none mention the value chosen or the method used to determine the optimal choice.
-Supervised Learning provides a formal method for the determination of the best value based on the available data.
+Supervised Learning provides a formal method for the determination of the best value to separate liquid structures from crystalline based on the available data.

 ### Unsupervised Learning {#sec:clustering_intro}